-Climbing Intensive – Want to be a climber?
-Under the guidance of our expert climbing instructors, campers in the 4 week climbing intensive will reach new heights in and out of camp.
-Campers will learn advance climbing techniques, become belay certified, and develop leadership skills that stem from outdoor climbing and Jewish textual connections.
+Surfing Intensive – Want to be a surfer?
+Under the guidance of our expert surf instructors, campers in the 4 week surfing intensive will develop their surfing skills both at camp’s beach as well as at famous surf spots all around northern California.
+Campers will learn advance surfing techniques and develop leadership skills that stem from surfing and Jewish textual connections.

 Camp Ramah in Northern California also has a small program for campers with special needs.
 While age is a determining factor only so much as being indicated under 18, or over 18 for the campers with special needs, medical, cognitive, and physical factors are used to determine appropriateness of the program for such campers.
 We strive to provide a safe, fun, inspiring environment for these campers and work with parents to evaluate the camps ability to provide the necessary services to operate in such a way with each individual camper for this smaller program.

 In general, eligibility to participate in camp activities is based off of several factors: